Other wine containers

 Flex tank

-There are several types of Flex Tank: cylindrical, square and egg-shaped.
+There are different types : cylindrical, square and egg-shaped.
 They are difficult to temperature-control, and other questions need to be asked about their inertia and the real contribution of oxygen to the wines.

 Wine Globe